Jaycossey/touch-grass/README.md

 ## License

-See license file for details
+See license file for details.